Rloui/blkDirectory/README.md

 7. Deploy to up Heroku

 Unsolved Problems:
-There are a few design issues and user expreience issues the hardest thing for me was understanding the how this CRUD format can be implemented in a cool way with the design
+- There are a few design issues and user expreience issues the hardest thing for me was understanding the how this CRUD format can be implemented in a cool way with the design
+- Understand what should I attack first.
+The Design, the HTML elements, Css elements, CRUD, ect

 Notes to Myself:
 - develop a user and business account login and the sign in page